okiba-gang/okiba/packages/pool-system/README.md

 ## get()

-Return the first free element from pool.
+Hands a free element from the pool.
-If there isn't free element, the pool size is increased and a new element is created.
+If there isn't one, it automatically grows the pool's.
-This behaviour provide you a dinamic pool system that create elements only if necessary
+This provides dynamic sizing which ensures